 Backpack electrofishing will be performed and collected fish will be placed in buckets and processed.
 During processing, fish information will be collected.
-This information will include: species identification, weight, fork length, and if applicable notes on fish condition or removed scales.
+This information will include: species identification, weight, length (total length of all fish species without forked caudle fins and fork length for all species with forked caudle fins), and if applicable notes on fish condition or removed scales.
 Species length and weight will be collected in order to develop a condition factor.
+All fish will be returned to waters in the immediate vicinity where they were collected.